Post Charges

 To jump to attached documents, click the “Documents” navigation button on the Patient Details protocol.
 (If there are no documents attached to the encounter, this button will not appear.)

-If an insurance card, form, or other document is attached to the encounter, it will appear at the bottom of Patient Details.
+If a document is attached to the encounter, it will appear at the bottom of Patient Details.
 Click “View Document” on a document to open it.

 Open Today’s Visit Chart Note in a New Window